Announcing new faculty development certificate programs

 Foundations of Medical Education Research topics will include:

-- May 8: Research in curriculum development and instructional design
+- May 8: Curriculum development and instructional design- How do I start?

 You must commit to attending at least 6 of the 7 sessions on the following Tuesdays:

 February 13, 27; March 13, 27; April 10, 24; May 8.
 Capstone poster presentations will be presented on May 29th.

 All sessions begin at 5:30pm and end at 7:00pm.
 Sessions will be held at the Stritch School of Medicine Cuneo Center.